Our members use their brains and their brawn to help build a good life for the rest of us. That's why we do our best to honor your contributions.

 Kristie McCurdy, Branch Manager of Bloomington

-Building Trades Credit Union is seeking one full-time teller for our Bloomington office and one full-time teller for our Maple Grove office.
+Building Trades Credit Union is seeking one full-time teller for our Bloomington office.

 Please send your resume to: